 This is a vast area too because there are many psychology types.
 Even if we mention just a few the list is long.
 Here are some of them:

 The interesting part is that the many different psychology types have a [part to play in the psychology of plagiarism because there are elements of fear, lack of confidence, the inferiority complex, and other emotions involved.

 Let’s take a look in detail at the Psychology Behind Plagiarism.

-As per the observations, it is also evident that lack of confidence or inferiority complex regarding ones own work can lead to mimic others.
-When one feel less or no acceptance of their own work, they feel more need to copy those whose works are widely accepted over the workplace.
+As per the observations, it is also evident that lack of confidence or inferiority complex regarding one’s own work can lead to mimic others.
+When one feels less or no acceptance of their own work, they feel more need to copy those whose works are widely accepted over the workplace.
 So, we should also keep in mind not to discourage anyone openly as it might do more bad than good.